 Perhaps you’ve wondered how things would have turned out if Dashiell Hammett had looked at an early draft of The Maltese Falcon and said “You know what?
 Let’s make the titular McGuffin into a mystical artifact that transforms Sam Spade into a goofy looking energy being who zooms around but doesn’t really do anything.
-Oh, and let’s make Spade into a tough-yet-glamorous blonde and give her a name lifted from a modestly popular character from forty years ago!
+Oh, case and let’s make Spade into a tough-yet-glamorous blonde and give her a name lifted from a modestly popular character from forty years ago!
 And we’ll print it using an unreliable method characterized by eye-melting garishness!”

 Much has been made of the inherent flexibility of the superhero genre and its ability to accommodate all manner of other narrative tropes.
 Sci-fi, romance, horror, mystery, western, war — all have provided grist for the capes-and-spandex mill while providing fresh perspectives and an extended life for what had begun as a passing fad.